wachiuphd/DON-PK-Model/README.md

   Figure=Calibration.R

 output:
-  Figure-Calibration.pdf (manuscript Figure 3)
+- Figure-Calibration.pdf (manuscript Figure 3)

 ## Human AUC calculation
 Human AUC value is derived from posterior prediction of population levels.
-The AUC distribution is used to calculate interspecies toxicokinetic (TK) extrapolation and intraspecies TK distribution.
+The AUC distribution is used to calculate interspecies toxicokinetic (TK) extrapolation and intraspecies TK distribution.The geometric standard deviation (GSD) of AUC is used to derive toxicokinetic variability factor (TKVF).
 The AUC is also calculated based on per unit total urinary excretion.

 input file:
 - multicheck_model.calib.Rdata